Fleet Dinghy Cruising

 Once down at the coast, everybody wakes up again and the boats are rigged; this is a good exercise for learning the ropes as the boats are completely dismantled for the journey and the boat captains invariably refer to every bit of string by its proper name.
 There are usually four or more boats and enough sailors to warrant three to a boat on most occasions; this leads to a more sociable sail, especially if you change boats for the return trip.

-There are a variety of dinghies owned by Club members and the Club, providing opportunity to sail on GRP and wooden GP14s, the Club Comet Trios (an exciting sail with an asymmetric spinnaker) and possibly some others too.
+There are a variety of dinghies owned by Club members and the Club owns Comet Trios (an exciting sail with an asymmetric spinnaker).
 Once the crews are organised so that everyone is happy, the Officer of the Day gets the charts and tidal atlas out to explain to everyone exactly where we are going.

 At this stage of the proceedings, the mood and capability of all the participants, the latest weather forecast, and the prevailing weather conditions help to tailor the goals of the day.
 The trip over to the Isle of Wight takes 2-3 hours, maybe less in a good wind or much longer in a poor one, and there is usually a pub with easy access by boat.
-We all bask in the sun for an hour, eat and drink (not too much), and laugh at anyone who capsized.
+We all bask in the sun for an hour, eat and drink (not too much), and review any lessons learnt so far.